sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 ### hyper-parameter tuning

-Hyper-parameter optimiation was performed using `GridSearchCV`.
+Hyper-parameter optimization was performed using `GridSearchCV`.
 The best parameters obtained from hyper-parameter optimization are given below.

 <table>